Classic Pot Roast

 Preheat oven to 325° F.

-Let rest on stove top for 10 minutes and then slice and serve with vegetables and gravy over smashed and seasoned potatoes.
+Let rest on the stove top for 10 minutes and then slice and serve with vegetables and gravy over smashed and seasoned potatoes.

-For potatoes, you may either boil them in salted water until tender (approximately 20 minutes), or you can add them to the braising pot with chuck roast for the last 1 hour of cooking.
+For potatoes, you may either boil them in salted water until tender (about 20 minutes), or you can add them to the braising pot with chuck roast for the last 1 hour of cooking.